Villa De Leyva

 8,900COP - Jarra de Limonada de Panela

-The next morning, we had our simple breakfast that reminded me of our Cali trip.
+The next morning, we had our simple breakfast which reminded me of our Cali trip.
 We ordered Huevos Pericos with Rice and hot drinks – Coffee for Mike and Chocolate for me, and it cost 6,000COP each.
 It wasn’t excellent but enough to provide us with energy for our walk to Casa Terracota, which was 1.8km away.

 It’s completely safe to walk around to the sightseeing places in Villa De Leyva.
 However, if you’re not up to it, take a taxi, ride a bicycle or on horseback.